Mirror Symmetry for Truncated Cluster Varieties: Introduction

 \subsection{Future questions}

 As mentioned above, we restrict ourselves in this paper to varieties obtained from the construction of \cite{GHK2}, which may differ in codimension 2 from the cluster varieties which have traditionally arisen in representation theory and geometry.
 The mirrors to these latter cluster varieties will be Weinstein manifolds with skeleta more complicated than those described here.
-In the context of our construction in Section \ref{sec:trades}, such a Weinstein manifold may appear as the complement, in a toric variety, of a divisor obtained from the toric boundary divisor by a potentially complicated smoothing, outside the scope of the smoothings mentioned in this paper.
 In future work, we will describe these more complicated Lagrangian skeleta in the special cases of positroid cells and Richardson varieties, and explain their relation to mirror symmetry.

 Those more complicated skeleta are also desirable because they admit deformations to more singular skeleta which are actually {\em holomorphic Lagrangian} in a certain hyperk\"ahler structure.
 (In the simplest example of a skeleton which is a torus with disk glued in, this deformation collapses the disk to produce a nodal curve.)
-Such skeleta have close connections with representation theory and holomorphic symplectic geometry; in the toric hyperk\"ahler setting, these skeleta have been used to prove mirror-symmetry results in \cite{MW18,GMW19}.
+Such skeleta have close connections with representation theory and holomorphic symplectic geometry; in the toric hyperk\"ahler setting, these skeleta have been used to prove mirror-symmetry results in \cite{GMW19,MW18}.

 However, already in the cases we consider, it seems likely that the Lagrangian skeleta we describe can be used to produce interesting results in symplectic geometry.
-For instance, the skeleton of one of our Weinstein manifolds $U^\vee$ encodes the Reeb dynamics on the contact boundary of $U^\vee.$ In \cite{Pasc-SH}, an analysis of Reeb dynamics for $U^\vee$ 2-dimensional was used in order to study its quantum cohomology ring and hence the coordinate ring of the mirror cluster variety; we hope that our symplectic construction will help uncover new features of the algebraic geometry of mirror cluster varieties.
+For instance, the skeleton of one of our Weinstein manifolds $U^\vee$ encodes the Reeb dynamics on the contact boundary of $U^\vee$.
+In~\cite{Pasc-SH}, an analysis of Reeb dynamics for $U^\vee$ 2-dimensional was used in order to study its quantum cohomology ring and hence the coordinate ring of the mirror cluster variety; we hope that our symplectic construction will help uncover new features of the algebraic geometry of mirror cluster varieties.

-Finally, we note that in the 2-dimensional case, the recent paper \cite{HK20} considers not only mirror symmetry for the cluster variety $U$, as we do, but also for its compactification $X = \bar{U},$ which we do not consider in this paper.
-However, this case should be within easy reach of our methods, since the mirror to $X$ (for a particular complex structure on $X$) is a Weinstein sector, which should be obtainable from our Weinstein manifolds $U^\vee$ by adding a stop at infinity.
-We expect that translating the 2-dimensional \cite{HK20} result into this language should, when combined with the constructions of this paper, suggest a mirror symmetry construction for the compactification $X$ in arbitrary dimensions.